-- 1. The one way valve assemblies will mount to the coil in only one position. - 2.
+- 1. The three way valve assemblies will mount to the coil in only one position. - 2.
 Prior to soldering the joints, operate all the hand valves to ensure that the handles will fully open and close without interference to other valves, ceiling, wall, plenum or other accessories. - 3.
-All valves will operate at any angle with the exception of the motorized valve, which must never be installed with the power head below horizontal.
-The actuator box requires a 3/4-inch clearance for removal.
+All valves will operate at any angle with the exception of the motorized valve, which must never be installed with power head below horizontal.
+The actuator box requires a 3/4- inch clearance for removal.

-Figure 33 Three-way Motorized Valve Assembly
+Figure 17 Three- Way Motorized Valve Assembly

-INSTALLATION OF VALVE CLUSTER (CONTINUED)
+INSTALLATION OF VALVE CLUSTER ASSEMBLIES CONTINUED

-Figure 34 Determination of Right-Hand/Left-Hand References
+Figure 18 Determination of Right- Hand/ Left -Hand References